 Young people are the driving force of this movement, and SOS is centered around you.
 Joining SOS means you’ll use your voice to inform people and work to change policies, entire industries, and even laws.
 You’ll open people’s eyes to the intersectionality of speciesism and other forms of oppression, and ultimately, you’ll help save humans’ and other animals’ lives.

 Young people are the face of progress, and SOS is made up of those who want to tackle human supremacy and dismantle the many systems of oppression.
-You’ll get as much out of SOS as you put into it—and it’s clear from the overwhelming amount of time and passion that our students pour into this movement that they are dedicated to ending speciesism.
+You’ll get as much out of SOS as you put into it—and it’s clear from the overwhelming amount of time and passion that our members and organizers pour into this movement that they are dedicated to ending speciesism.
 SOS also provides opportunities for paid internships, grant funding, free materials, leadership training, and more!